centralis22/devdocs/content/en/docs/backend/handler.md

 ## WebSocketAPIHandler

 All WebSocket connections to the `/api` endpoint will be routed to `WebSocketAPIHandler`.
-It is the first layer in client-server communication.
+It is the first layer in client-to-server communication.

+Spring exposed methods `afterConnectionEstablished()` and `afterConnectionClosed()` are used to keep track of existing connections.